arfost/dwarfy-caster/README.md

 ## Technical considerations

 ### Raycasting and render
-The raycasting part is mostly inspired from lodev tutorials [[lodev](https://lodev.org/cgtutor/raycasting.html)] and reading various raycasting projects.
+I discovered the principe of raycasting thanks to this video https://www.youtube.com/watch?v=HEb2akswCcw then implemented it with help from lodev tutorials [[lodev](https://lodev.org/cgtutor/raycasting.html)] and reading various raycasting projects on github.

 I tried to add multi level rendering but it's not really ready now and it's deactivated on master to save FPS.
 I will continue to look into it.